Monaco: a day trip through glamour, gardens and harbour life

 Smaller harbour on the sea side of the headland

-The sea was calm and such a beautiful blue.
+The sea was calm and such a gorgeous and beautiful blue.

 Botanic Gardens